Optimally Dense Packings for Fully Asymptotic Coxeter Tilings by Horoballs of Different Types: Horoball packings for totally asymptotic Coxeter honeycombs

-\begin{lemma} Let there $B_1(x)$ and $B_2(x)$ denote two horoballs with centers $C_1$ and $C_2$ respectively.
-Take $\tau_1$ and $\tau_2$ to be two congruent trihedra, with vertices $C_1$ and $C_2$.
-Assume these horoballs $B_1$ and $B_2$ are tangent at point $I(x)\in {C_1C_2}$ and ${C_1C_2}$ to be a common edge of the two trihedra $\tau_1$ and $\tau_2$.
-We define the point of contact $I(0)$ such that the following equality holds for volumes of horoball sectors:
+Let $\tau_1$ and $\tau_2$ be two congruent trihedra centered at $C_1$ and $C_2$, which share the common edge $C_1C_2$.
+Let $I(x)$ denote a point along $C_1C_2$ defined as follows; let $B_1(x)$ and $B_2(x)$ be two tangent horoballs centered at $C_1$ and $C_2$ respectively.
+Pick $I(0)$ to be the point of contact such that the following equality holds for volumes of horoball sectors: